Introduction

 192.168.88.0/24 | The static range TetherX uses |

-Yes.
-If for example you add a camera that is on a network range that the TetherBox is not presently scanning, that range will automatically be scanned by the TetherBox going forward.
+Yes, it is possible.
+If, for example, you have added a camera manually that is connected to a network range that the TetherBox is not currently scanning, the TetherBox will automatically scan that range going forward.

-You can also specify additional network ranges to scan by opening your TetherBox offline interface and specifying the ranges there.
+In addition, you can specify additional network ranges to scan by accessing the offline interface of your TetherBox and inputting the desired ranges.

-Please note in order for the TetherBox to be able to detect and monitor a device, it must be able to see the device's Hardware Address (MAC address).
+It is important to note that for the TetherBox to detect and monitor a device, it must have visibility to the device's Hardware Address (MAC address).

-If a network is set up to prevent this, or the device happens to be on the Internet, this will prevent automatic detection and reduce the monitoring capabilities.
+If a network is configured to prevent this, or if the device is connected to the Internet, it may prevent automatic detection and limit the monitoring capabilities of the TetherBox.